 Every now and again, someone asks me to write an article.
 Sometimes, I elbow my way into the pages.
 In any event, these are my non-fiction works.
 They range from career advice to craft essays to the occasional article on politics.

 Authors Electric is a platform for independently-published authors.
 Last summer, I got a guest gig on this site.
 Starting 10.04.2018, I am now a regular contributor.
-My plan is to publish craft essays there, like this inaugural post on the importance of setting in fiction.
+My plan is to publish craft essays there.
+Here’s my list so far:

 This is a serendipitous tale.
 My friend Tori is looking for sources to use on a story she’s writing about the rise of racism in the Netherlands.
 I say, hey, I’m writing about the same thing, here’s my draft.
 Lo and behold: we both end up on the website of Global Voices, a borderless community for citizen media reporting.
 My blog post The Low Countries was republished on 21.03.2018 as Hitting a Low Point in the Low Countries.